 When your results weren't what would've happened if you had stuck to the plan, you told yourself and your friends, "I tried."
 Then sadly returned to the same old habits that you still wish you could change.

-Procrastination is the fear of failure- you're taking the easy, insignificant win now over putting effort into something you're unsure of the outcome.
+Procrastination is the fear of failure- taking the easy, insignificant win now over putting effort into your best (or just better) potential outcome.
 And explaining it away like your goals aren't important.
 Ouch!

 You don't want to go through life without knowing what you could achieve.
 You're ready to stop letting your fears, phone, food, and TV control your life.